 How many coins do you expect to receive in change?

 The smallest banknote in the UK is the meaty see-through £5 note.
 So if you pay with a note, you would hope to receive somewhere between 1p and £4.99 in coin change back.
-Supposing an even distribution of prices and that cashiers always give you the most efficient change (next week’s blog: when self-service machines don’t give efficent change), on average, then, how many coins do you expect to receive?
+Supposing an even distribution of prices and that cashiers always give you the most efficient change (see: when self-service machines don’t give efficent change), on average, then, how many coins do you expect to receive?